script-sage/Reddit-Subreddit-Joiner/README.md

 # Reddit Subreddit Joiner

-This Python script allows you to extract subreddits starting with "r/" from an input file and join those subreddits using the PRAW library.
-It provides a convenient way to automate the process of subscribing to multiple subreddits on Reddit.
+This Python script allows you to automate the process of subscribing to multiple subreddits on Reddit at once with one click using the PRAW Library.

 ## Prerequisites